 - (1) Minor changes.
-Minor changes in the location and placement of buildings may be authorized by the Director and City Engineer where unforeseen circumstances such as engineering requirements dictate such change.
-When in question, the Planning & Zoning Department and the Public Works Director may determine whether the changes shall be classified as a minor or major change, or may refer the question to the Commission if they deem it necessary. - (2) Major changes.
-Major changes, such as alterations in structural types, in the shapes and arrangements of lots and blocks, or in the allocation of open space or other land uses which increase density of the project, and all other changes which significantly affect the overall design of the project, shall be referred to the Commission for report and recommendation to the City Council, after which the City Council shall hold a public hearing and shall either approve or deny the changes in the final development plan.
+Minor changes in the location and placement of buildings may be authorized by the Planning Officer and City Engineer where unforeseen circumstances such as engineering requirements dictate such change.
+When in question, the Planning Officer and the City Engineer may determine whether the changes shall be classified as a minor or major change, or may refer the question to the Planning Commission if they deem it necessary. - (2) Major changes.
+Major changes, such as alterations in structural types, in the shapes and arrangements of lots and blocks, or in the allocation of open space or other land uses which increase density of the project, and all other changes which significantly affect the overall design of the project, shall be referred to the Planning Commission for report and recommendation to the Council, after which the Council shall hold a public hearing and shall either approve or deny the changes in the final development plan.
 If such changes are authorized, the developer shall submit a revised plan showing the authorized changes.
 The requirements of division (D)(3) of this section shall apply to requests for major changes.
-Applications for a major change shall be made on forms supplied by the Director and shall be accompanied by the required fee and exhibits as required by the Director. - (H) Reapplication.
+Applications for a major change shall be made on forms supplied by the Planning Officer and shall be accompanied by the required fee and exhibits as required by the Planning Officer. - (H) Reapplication.
 If an application for a planned unit development is denied, no new application for planned unit development approval by the same applicant on the same site or portion thereof may be filed within 90 days from the date of denial.
-(1988 Code, § 9-10-39) (Am.
-Ord.
-2022-06, passed 7-11-2022)
+(1988 Code, § 9-10-39)